kyma-project/test-infra/docs/index.md

 [gardener-rotate](/development/gardener-rotate/README.md) - The gardener-rotate tool allows you to generate a new access token for the Gardener service accounts and update kubeconfig stored in the Secret Manager.

-[gcbuild](/development/gcbuild/README.md) - This tool serves as an intelligent wrapper for `gcloud builds submit`.
-It runs remote build jobs on Google infrastructure with setting automated substitutions, that developers can use.
-It's built to reduce the complexity of building the Docker images.

 [Rotate Gardener service account secrets using Cloud Run](/development/gcp/cloud-run/gardener-sa-rotate/README.md) - The Cloud Run application creates a new key for a GCP service account, updates the required secret data, and deletes old versions of a key.
 The function is triggered by a Pub/Sub message sent by a secret stored in Secret Manager.

 [Rotate KMS secrets using Cloud Run](/development/gcp/cloud-run/kms-rotate/README.md) - The Cloud Run application decrypts and encrypts files in a bucket with the latest version of a KMS key, and deletes old versions of a key.
 The function is triggered by a HTTP POST request sent by a Cloud Scheduler.